Kyubyong/g2p/README.rst

 g2p\_en: A Simple Python Module for English Grapheme To Phoneme Conversion
 ==========================================================================

+[Update] * We removed TensorFlow from the dependencies.
+After all, it changes its APIs quite often, and we don't expect you to have a GPU.
+Instead, NumPy is used for inference.

 This module is designed to convert English graphemes (spelling) to phonemes (pronunciation).
 It is considered essential in several tasks such as speech synthesis.
 Unlike many languages like Spanish or German